Editor’s Post “New York City, May, 2023”

 Editor’s Post: Enchantment

-Constantinople calls, sitting between continents,
+Constantinople calls, sitting between continents

 crossroads of civilizations, a city of starlit

-streets, of blue domes, gargantuan in size,
+streets and blue domes, gargantuan in size,

 alien steel floating in sky.